- For Prospective Fellows

 Susan Carroll, Managing Director of the Duke-UNC Rotary Center, joined the Duke-UNC Rotary Peace Center as Coordinator in May 2005.
 She has more than 20 years experience in the field of international humanitarian assistance, principally working for the UN High Commissioner for Refugees.
 She has worked on large-scale refugee operations in Sudan, Ethiopia, Malawi, Turkey, Hong Kong and Thailand.
 In 1991, Susan was the first UN Liaison Officer with allied forces in Incirlik, Turkey, working with military personnel on the protection and assistance of Kurdish refugees.
 She also coordinated two UNHCR training programs, one focusing on gender analysis of refugee populations, and the other on management of emergencies.
 Susan received her bachelor’s degree in geology from Wesleyan University in Middletown, Connecticut and has done graduate studies at the Institut Universitaire des Hautes Etudes Internationales in Geneva.

-Amy Cole is the Program Assistant for the Duke-UNC Rotary Peace Center, a joint program between the Center for Global Initiatives and the Duke Center for International Development.
+Amy Cole is the Program Coordinator for the Duke-UNC Rotary Peace Center, a joint program between the Center for Global Initiatives and the Duke Center for International Development.
 Since 2008, Amy has been involved with the Duke-UNC Rotary Peace Center and has had the rewarding experience of hosting several Peace Fellows.
 She has always enjoyed learning about other cultures firsthand and has benefited from the opportunities presented through this program, as well as her time spent traveling abroad.
 Amy is originally from Michigan where she began her studies at Schoolcraft College.
 In 1996, she moved to North Carolina to attend UNC-Chapel Hill.
 Prior to joining the Peace Center, Amy worked as a mechanical design consultant for over ten years and taught both curriculum and continuing education courses at Durham Technical Community College in the Architectural Design Department.
 Amy volunteers in her community and serves on local government boards advocating for improving the public health of our citizens, especially for young children.